kakrusch/gramdev/README.md

 ## Implementation approach/design

 Challenges:

-    - different between subject and object wh-word origin
+    - difference between subject and object wh-word origin
+    - extraction from adjuncts
+    - extraction from PPs (with stranded P)